GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-02-03-forbidden-packages.md

 ### Run/Debug configuration in Intellij for Maven setup

 The Run/Debug configuration is to be set in the window that pops up when clicking 'Edit configurations'.
 Click the + sign to add a configuration and select 'Maven' as its type.
 Then type `exec:exec` in the field where you can 'insert Maven commands'.
-Once you have this set, you can run the program with this configuration using the play button, but not before you have compiled the code using the Maven compiler in the maven menu on the right hand side of the screen.
+Once you have this set, you can run the program with this configuration using the play button, but not before you have compiled the code using the Maven compiler in the Maven menu on the right hand side of the screen.

 ### The pom.xml